Epanemu/counterfactual_explanations/README.md

 clarified as to what the various parts of the code mean.

-Instead of diverse coherent explanations, the focus here is on generating a set of counterfactuals closest to optimal counterfactual.
+Instead of diverse coherent explanations, the focus here is on generating a set of counterfactuals closest to original factual.

 Examples provided use the adult dataset (included), or MNIST for the mutli class problem.